 There are several reasons why ICTs should be part of a language lesson or program: students need to be familiarized with using and working on computers and generally to manage technology.
 ICTs offer different ways of learning by games and activities that enable active learning in all senses.
 It is motivating for students to learn through technology and they can manipulate the machine and interact with people around the world.
 Students can also have access to anything they need to know since we have Internet and also the feedback from the computers may help students to learn more effectively.

+Susan,

+This bitácora 0 is so informative and has lots of wonderful ideas and insights!!!
+Good.

+4.5/5.0

+Harold